gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 Thanks to BitPuffin for creating a Nimrod User Group for Varriount.

-Thanks to GitHub for hosting this paper.
+Thanks to GitHub for hosting this paper and allowing deranged subjects to express their ideas formally.

 .. raw:: pdf